What is SharePoint?

 Virtual Identity Server for SharePoint offers significant benefits for any organization, however, VIS for SharePoint offers specific benefits for government agencies that make it an essential part of the identity management infrastructure.

-VIS for SharePoint can also be configured to allow non-CAC users to access certain information on SharePoint.
+5. VIS for SharePoint can also be configured to allow non-CAC users to access certain information on SharePoint.
 This is essential when government agencies need to share information with first responders such as firefighters, police or ambulances.
 These users can login via a user ID and password that can be stored in the VIS – there is no need to access the Active Directory.
 Non-CAC users can even self-register for an account and request access via a multi-level workflow approval.
 A similar configuration can be set up for classified and non-classified users, requiring CAC access and/or a user ID and password for either user base.
+Learn more about VIS for SharePoint.